Chief Executive Officer

 James has extensive career in government relations and corporate affairs roles including senior representation of Australia’s food and grocery manufacturing, resources and education sectors as well as in consultancy and ministerial offices.
 He completed a PhD in Politics and International Relations, examining executive tactics in managing the Senate.
 James also has a BA Communications (Hons) specialising in public relations and journalism.
 His Honours thesis focused on “grass roots” electorate based political campaigns.
 He has also worked as a media advisor and staffer for Federal and State Ministers and Members of Parliament.

-Director, Economics & Sustainability
+Director, Trade and Economics

 Director, Industry Affairs